SAP-samples/ui5-typescript-walkthrough/steps/02/README.md

   }
 ```

+Let's go through the compiler options specified in the file:

+- `"target": "es2022"`: The `target` parameter sets the JavaScript language level that the TypeScript code should be compiled down to.
+We set it to ES2022, which means the generated JavaScript code will be compatible with ECMAScript 2022.

+- `"module": "es2022"`: The `module` parameter specifies the module code generation for the compiled JavaScript.
+We configured it to ES2022, which means the generated JavaScript will use ECMAScript modules.

+- `"moduleResolution": "node"`: The `moduleResolution` parameter specifies how module dependencies should be resolved.
+We set it to "node", which means the compiler will use Node.js-style module resolution.

+- `"skipLibCheck": true`: When the `skipLibCheck` parameter is set to `true`, it tells the compiler to skip type checking of declaration files (`.d.ts` files) that are part of external libraries.
+This can improve compilation speed.

+- `"allowJs": true`: The `allwJs` parameter allows JavaScript files to be included in the TypeScript project.
+This option enables TypeScript to compile JavaScript code along with TypeScript code.

+- `"strict": true`: When set to "true" the `strict` parameter enables a wide range of type checking behavior that results in more type-safe programs.
+It includes settings like `noImplicitAny`, `noImplicitThis`, `alwaysStrict` and others.

+- `"strictPropertyInitialization": false`: The `strictPropertyInitialization` parameter is a specific type of strict check that ensures that each instance property of a class gets initialized in the constructor body, or by a property initializer.
+By setting this to false, it disables strict checking of uninitialized class properties.
+This means that class properties can be left uninitialized or assigned the value `undefined` without causing a compiler error.

+- `"rootDir": "webapp"`: The `rootDir` paraemter specifies the root directory of the TypeScript source files.
+The compiler will consider this directory as the starting point for resolving file paths.
+We set it to our `webapp` folder.

+- `"baseUrl": "./"`: The `baseUrl` parameter is used to resolve non-relative module names.
+We specified that non-relative module names are resolved relative to the location of the `tsconfig.json` file.

+- `"paths": { "ui5/walkthrough/*": ["webapp/*"] }`: The `path` paramter specifies path mappings for module resolution.
+It allows you to define custom module paths that map to specific directories or files.
+In this case, it maps the module path `ui5/walkthrough/*`

+***
+### Coding

 ### webapp/index.ts \(New\)

-We create a new `index.ts` script in the webapp folder and add a native `alert()` method with the message "UI5 is ready" to it.
-We'll integrate this script to the `index.html` page next.
+Now let's move on to the UI work.
+We create a new `index.ts` script in the webapp folder.
+In this script, we add a native `alert()` method with the message "UI5 is ready" as shown:

 ```ts
 alert("UI5 is ready");
 ```

+Next, we'll integrate this script into the `index.html` page to indicate when the loading of the OpenUI5 framework is complete.

 ***

 ### webapp/index.html

-In this step, we we change the `index.html` page to make it load the SAPUI5 framework from the webserver provided by UI5 Tooling.
+We change the `index.html` page to make it load the OpenUI5 framework from the webserver provided by UI5 Tooling.
 We initialize the core modules with the following configuration options:

 -   The `id` attribute of the `<script>` tag has to be exactly `"sap-ui-bootstrap"` to ensure proper booting of the OpenUI5 runtime.

 -   The `src` attribute of the `<script>` tag tells the browser where to find the OpenUI5 core library – it initializes the OpenUI5 runtime and loads additional resources, such as the theme specified in the `data-sap-ui-theme` attribute.

 -   The OpenUI5 controls support different themes.
-We choose `sap_horizon` as our default theme.
+With setting the `data-sap-ui-theme` attribute of the `<script>` tag to "sap_horizon" we specify the Horizon theme as our default theme.

--   To make use of the most recent functionality of OpenUI5 we define the compatibility version as `edge`.
+-   To make use of the most recent functionality of OpenUI5 we specify the `data-sap-ui-compatVersion` attribute as `edge`.

--   We configure the bootstrapping process to run asynchronously.
+-   We configure the bootstrapping process to run asynchronously by setting the `data-sap-ui-async` attribute to "true".
 This means that the OpenUI5 resources can be loaded simultaneously in the background for performance reasons.

--    The `data-sap-ui-onInit` attribute is used in OpenUI5 to specify a JavaScript or TypeScript function that will be executed when the framework is fully loaded and initialized.
-This approach allows us to avoid directly including executable JavaScript code in the HTML file, which improves the security of our application.
-Here, we're indicating that our `ui5/walkthrough/index` module should be triggered and executed at the start of the application.
-Note that the path to our file includes the namespace, whereby the "." is replaced by a "/" (see explanation below).
+-    The `data-sap-ui-onInit` attribute is used in OpenUI5 to specify the name of a module that should be executed when the framework is fully loaded and initialized.
+This approach provides a way to avoid directly including executable JavaScript code in the HTML file, which improves the security of our application.
+To specify the name of the module, you need to provide the module name as the value of `the data-sap-ui-onInit` attribute.
+The module name should be in the format of a module path, which is a dot-separated string that represents the location of the module within the application's folder structure.
+When specifying the path to a module within the current project, it's important to include the namespace (explained below) and omit the file extension.
+We specify the `index.ts` script to the `data-sap-ui-onInit` attribute.

--   The attribute `data-sap-ui-resourceroots` lets you map a namespace to a specific path.
-We define the namespace `ui5.walkthrough` and map it relative to `index.html`.
-This way, We tell OpenUI5 core that resources in the `ui5.walkthrough` namespace are located in the same folder as `index.html`.
+-   The `data-sap-ui-resourceroots` attribute lets you map a namespace to a specific path.
+We define the `ui5.walkthrough` namespace and map it relative to the location of `index.html`.
+This way, we tell OpenUI5 core that resources in the `ui5.walkthrough` namespace are located in the same folder as `index.html`.

 ```html